12 things you need to know about PEMF and ICES® technology Posted on 5 Jan 09:43

 NO OTHER FREQUENCIES WORK.

 But there has never been such a precise study done on PEMF.
 Just because one study may show a certain frequency works does not mean that it is any different from other similar frequencies unless they SHOW IT, then REPEAT IT several times in an independent laboratory, with full scientific controls against experimenter error and bias.
 No study of this type on the effects of PEMF has ever been done.
 At most, a study may look at two or three different pulse patterns, and they may suggest that one pattern is somewhat better than the others.
 But for PEMF, differences in clinical effectiveness between even very dissimilar frequencies are difficult to show.
 Studies which carefully compare different PEMF patterns against one another have only been done rarely, and the findings are very general, such as "frequencies below 5 Hz seemed to be more effective than higher frequencies."
 But no study has ever cut a finer distinction than that.
 It is also important to remember that changing signals can have important biological effects.
 Some biological receptors are more sensitive to a changing signal than a steady signal.
 This is true in vision and hearing, for example, and with many hormone receptors, so a PEMF system that changes frequency within an effective range can have better long-term efficacy.
-There is an effect known as neuro-accommodation where the body tends over time to ignore monotonic signals after a while, so it is best to vary the signal a bit over time to keep the tissues from becoming less sensitive to it.
+There is a physiological effect known as neuro-accommodation, or more generally habituation, where the body tends over time to ignore monotonic signals after a while, that is, the biological response to constant stimuli diminishes over time, so it is best to vary the signal over time within a reasonable range to prevent the tissues from becoming less sensitive to it over time.
 Bob's opinion: So far as I can tell, PEMF frequencies fall into a few broad bands, and precise frequency is not really important.
 It may be more important to change frequency within the effective range over time than to use just one specific magical frequency.

 (10) If we know so little about PEMF, how can we tell which PEMF product works best?
 The good news for you the consumer from all of this is that for the many different PEMF systems out there, broad ranges of frequencies are likely to be equivalently effective.
 There is no need for you to become a biophysicist in your spare time or to hire a scientific Indiana Jones to find the "Special Secret Frequency" just suited to your problem, nor is there a need to pay a king's ransom for access to someone's "special" frequency.
 I could be wrong about this, but all available evidence favors my opinion; not just the lack of compelling scientific evidence to the contrary, but also the fact that most clinicians report that most modern PEMF systems seem to work pretty well for most applications.
 This in stark contrast to the deafening noise and confusion from competing PEMF marketers, where each is trying to gain a market edge by making special claims.
 The fact is, most clinicians find that most modern PEMF systems (those using square or trapezoidal waveforms and less than about 300 Hz) generally work very well, and they base their purchasing decisions on such factors as cost to buy, cost to operate, recommendations from colleagues, personal experience, availability of financing (some clinical systems cost $40K or more), and reputation of the PEMF company for after-sale support.
 There simply is not one secret hidden document that shows conclusively and reliably that one PEMF product is better than all others in terms of its biological or clinical effects.
 Claims to the contrary should be viewed with extra skepticism.
 Another problem is that it is simply not possible to compare different PEMF products based on their technical specifications.
 It is widely known among PEMF manufacturers that many companies publish performance specifications for their products that are off by a factor of 10 or more.
 I have directly measured the output of several PEMF devices in my laboratory, using scientific-grade, calibrated, NIST-traceable test equipment, and I find that there are almost always huge differences between what PEMF manufacturers claim in their product literature and what their devices actually do.
 The frequency can easily be off by 10% or more, and the peak magnetic fields are often over-stated by a factor of 10 to 100.
 And many PEMF manufacturers do not know how to test their own products.
 I have been asked by several of my competitors to test and calibrate their devices, which I do for them confidentially and for free to help promote honest competition and technical integrity in the entire field.
 Bob's opinion: when looking for a PEMF system, focus on choosing a reputable PEMF company, not on a futile attempt to decode the science of PEMF, or to compare products based on manufacturers specifications which are often incorrect, incomplete, or intentionally inflated.